-Unlike, other PSU’s, they don’t provide any business loans without proper securities or for any government projects.
-This is the biggest reason, why the NPA% is very low and Capital Adequacy Ratio is higher compared to other banks.
+Unlike other PSUs, they don’t provide any business loans without proper securities or for any government projects.
+This is the biggest reason the NPA% is very low and Capital Adequacy Ratio is higher than other banks.

 The bank is focused on a perfect revenue model with a huge net profit margin.
 They are the leaders in,

 - HDFC Asset Management Company.